Composing MPC with LQR and Neural Network for Amortized Efficiency and Stable Control: Numerical Experiments

-where definitions and values of parameters are specified in Table~~\ref{tab:triplependulum}.
-For simplicity, we assign $\theta_{1}, \theta_{2}, \theta_{3}$ to be the \textit{counterclockwise} angular displacements between the respective links and the perpendicular directions of the corresponding dashed lines.
-Explicit form of the system dynamics takes pages to write and is therefore omitted here.

-The control objective is to steer the triple pendulum to the origin by applying three limited torque inputs $u_{1}, u_{2}, u_{3} \in [-1, 1]$ in $\SI{}{\newton\meter}$ at the three joints, respectively.
 The MPC design highlights a sampling interval of $\SI{0.1}{\second}$, a planning horizon $N = 5$, and nine optimization variables per step, resulting in a LCQP of $\SI{0.5}{\second}$ prediction horizon and 45 variables.
 Linearization is applied as before to handle nonlinearity.
-Because triple pendulum is a chaotic system, we apply an alternating-authority MAMPC instead of standard MAMPC with